ArmDeveloperEcosystem/systemready-guides/Rockchip/rk3399/TB_RK3399proD/readme.md

 ls -ltr ../out/bin/u-boot/
 ```

-## 5. Building the Loader binaries
+# 5. Building the Loader binaries
 ```
 cd ../rkbin
 ./tools/boot_merger  ./RKBOOT/RK3399PROMINIALL.ini
 ```
 The above command will generate the miniloader file: eg. `rk3399pro_loader_v1.25.126.bin`

-## 6. Flashing the Loader binaries and Firmware
+# 6. Flashing the Loader binaries and Firmware

-### 6-a: Preparing the host-machine
+## 6-a: Preparing the host-machine
-To succesgfully detect and flash the board the following packages are required to be installed on the host machine
+To succesfully detect and flash the board the following packages are required to be installed on the host machine

 ```
 sudo apt-get install pkg-config libudev-dev libusb-1.0-0-dev libusb-1.0
 ```

-### 6-b: Put the board in MaskROM mode
+## 6-b: Put the board in MaskROM mode
 1. Power-off the board
 2. Keep the Maskrom button pressed for 10 seconds
 3. Power on the board (either by long-pressing the power button OR plugging in the Power connector)
 4. Release maskrom button after 5 seconds
 5. The device should now be in Maskrom mode ready for flashing
-6. Check if the board has entered MaskROM mode:
+6. Check if the board has entered MaskROM mode by running `lsusb` and checking if the following device is detected:

 ```
-# Check if the following device is detected:
-#    Fuzhou Rockchip Electronics Company RK3399 in Mask ROM mode
+Fuzhou Rockchip Electronics Company RK3399 in Mask ROM mode
-lsusb
 ```